Analog device: Electrical

 The analog television encodes television and transports the picture and sound information as an analog signal, that is, by varying the amplitude and/or frequencies of the broadcast signal.
 All systems preceding digital television, such as NTSC, PAL, and SECAM are analog television systems.

 An analog computer is a form of computer that uses electrical, mechanical, or hydraulic phenomena to model the problem being solved.
 More generally an analog computer uses one kind of physical quantity to represent the behavior of another physical system, or mathematical function.
 Modeling a real physical system in a computer is called simulation.

 Example processes

 Media

 The chemical reactions in photographic film and film stock involve analog processes, with camera as machinery.

-Interfacing the digital and analog worlds
+Digital interfacing

 In electronics, a digital-to-analog converter is a circuit for converting a digital signal (usually binary) to an analog signal (current, voltage or electric charge).
 Digital-to-analog converters are interfaces between the digital world and analog worlds.
 An analog-to-digital converter is an electronic circuit that converts continuous signals to discrete digital numbers.